 Grand Total = $68

-A Bruce Moffett creation, Barringtons serves upscale American cuisine with a “homey twist” featuring a seasonally changing menu with local and organic produce.
-We went there early in 2012 and absolutely loved it… especially the coconut cream pie!!!
+Bruce Moffett’s original creation, Barringtons serves upscale American cuisine with a “homey twist” featuring a seasonally changing menu with local and organic produce.
+We went there early in 2012 (click here for our recap) and absolutely loved it… especially the coconut cream pie!!!

 - First Course – $16 Hudson Valley Foie Gras, Corn Bread French Toast, Duck Proscuitto, Fresh Figs and Aged Balsamic